Frequently asked questions

 1.2 Is there any limitation on the number of proposals that can be submitted by the same Applicant?Published on:

 Yes.
 According to paragraph 4.4.1 of the Guidelines for Applicants, the same organisation can participate only once as an Applicant under each Priority.
-This means, for example, that one University (despite the functional independence of its departments) will be able to submit, as Applicant, ONLY one project proposal for each of the eleven priorities of this first call for proposal.
+This means, for example, that one University (despite the functional independence of its departments) will be able to submit, as Applicant, ONLY one project proposal for each of the seven priorities of this call for proposals.
 No limitation in the number of proposals is foreseen if the one organization participates as a partner.

 1.3 What does the word “organisation” mean in order to verify the respect of the limit in the number of project proposals that can be submitted?Published on: